sous-chefs/selinux/README.md

 If you disable or enable SELinux using this cookbook, you must reboot the system for the change to take effect.

-If you go from enforcing mode to disabled, booting may fail with a kernel panic.
-To recover, add the following to the kernel command line in grub:
+If you go from disabled mode to enforcing, booting may fail with a kernel panic.
+This is due to missing SELinux context information on some files.

+- To recover, add the following to the kernel command line in grub:

 selinux=0

+- Boot into Linux as normal.

+- Make sure the policycoreutils package is installed.

+- Touch the file /.autorelabel

+- Reboot

 Enabling SELinux after it has been disabled requires relabeling the file system.
-This cookbook will automatically take care of that.
+This cookbook will normally automatically take care of that.

 Node Attributes
 ===============